hikeventures/hikeventures.github.io/_posts/best/2015-05-06-Best-satellite-messenger-locator-beacons.markdown

 If messaging is not important for you, then you should go for the ACR ResQlink+ 406.
 The ACR device is also quite interesting for paddlers since it is able to float.

-Alternatively, you will see from the specifications below that the DeLorme devices have slightly more weight but come with more functionalities than the SPOT devices.
+Alternatively, you will see from the specifications below that the DeLorme devices have slightly more weight but come with more functionalities than the SPOT devices. {% include disclaimer.html %}

 ---